 - Create a Back To School Budget with all the information you have gathered.

 - Find a BTS budget system that works for you.
-I mentioned this before and I will give you some examples of how budgeting styles varies.
+I mentioned this before and I will give you some examples of how budgeting styles vary.
 Whether you love writing your budget on paper, using spreadsheets, or budgeting programs and apps, you need to find a budget system that works for you.
-There are budget friendly apps that will be convenient for you when you go out BTS shopping.
+There are budget-friendly apps that will be convenient for you when you go out BTS shopping.

-These are the helpful tips to create the ultimate back to school budget that will help you stick to your budget this BTS season.
+These are the helpful tips to create the ultimate back to school budget that will help you stick to your budget this back to school season.
 Remember to keep it simple and stick to your budget.
 The point of a budget is to help you not overspend and have more control of your money.

-Believe me, BTS season can be challenging when it comes to NOT overspending your money.
-What other tips do you have when it comes to creating a BTS budget?
-How do you make it work?
+Believe me, back to school shopping season can be challenging when it comes to NOT overspending your money.